My hang-gliding love-affair

 The word “risk” had never been something I had considered.
 No, that word really didn’t feature in my thinking until we were in Chattanooga, for a late vacation, in 1980.
 And then, for reasons I’ll explain later, it assumed a much greater significance.

-Shirley, and I, plus Eliot (aged about 9 months), decided to take a few days off, so I loaded the glider onto the roof of our Chevy Blazer, and we drove the 438 miles South from St. Louis, where we were now living.
+Shirley, and I, plus Eliot (then aged about 9 months), decided to take a few days off, so I loaded the glider onto the roof of our Chevy Blazer, and we drove the 438 miles South from St. Louis, where we were now living.

-On the way there we stopped at some sand dunes and prepared to test fly the new wing in what looked like would be forgiving conditions.
+On the way there, we stopped at some dunes and prepared to test fly the new wing in what looked like what would be forgiving conditions.
 Crash landing in soft sand has got to be better than hard ground, or rocks, right?

 My first landing (a.k.a anything you can walk away from), with my new glider.
 I had the wind knocked out of me, but there were no broken bones.
-And I was going to have to remember to fly this one way faster than I’d been used to.
+And nothing was bent on the glider.
+I was going to have to remember to fly this one way faster than I’d been used to.

 So much for flight testing.